heyjva/support/content/src/connect-zbt-1/troubleshooting/faq-doesnt-find-my-zigbee-device.md

 ## Symptom

-I'm trying to add a Zigbee device using ZHA, but Home Assistant doesn't find it.
+I'm trying to add a Zigbee device using Zigbee Home Automation (ZHA), but Home Assistant doesn't find it.

 ## Resolution